Muhlenberg County Courthouse

 Welcome to the Muhlenberg County Courthouse, the crown jewel of downtown Greenville!
-The current courthouse is the fourth since the county’s inception in 1798.
-It was built in 1907 and designed by the Louisville architectural firm Kenneth McDonald and William J. Dodd with Bailey and Koerner acting as the contractors.
+Built in 1798, the current courthouse is the fourth since the county’s inception in 1798.
+Designed by the and designed by the Louisville architectural firm Kenneth McDonald and William J. Dodd with Bailey and Koerner acting as the contractors.

-The courthouse is currently listed on the National Register of Historic Places and is a sight to behold and a wonderful addition to downtown Greenville.
+Listed on the National Register of Historic Places, it is a sight to behold and a wonderful addition to downtown Greenville.
 It is the heartbeat of the city and lends the city an unmistakable charm that is unique to Greenville alone.
 It is at the center of county and city events and offers a one-of-a-kind backdrop found only in Muhlenberg County.

 The Muhlenberg County Courthouse is open Monday – Friday from 8:00 am – 4:00 pm and houses a number of county services including the Judge Executive, Sherriff’s Department, County Clerk, Election Office, PVA Office, Deeds & Records, etc… The building and grounds are open to the public, so feel free stop by during business hours and enjoy a piece of restored history that just so happens to still be with us today!